FelixdenBreejen/TabForestPFN/README.md

 TabZilla: `metadataset_clean.csv`  (https://drive.google.com/drive/folders/1cHisTmruPHDCYVOYnaqvTdybLngMkB8R)
 See `tabularbench/utils/paths_and_filenames.py` for the exact paths and filenames.

-If the links do not work, we suggests to refer to the github pages of the above papers:
+If the links do not work, we suggest to refer to the github pages of the above papers:
 WhyTrees: https://github.com/LeoGrin/tabular-benchmark
 TabZilla: https://github.com/naszilla/tabzilla